ibra9kadabrah/cs-499/index.md

 ### Conclusion

 The project went from something with barely any interactivity, bad OOP due to lack of encapsulation, primitive collision detection, to having a user controlled object, a lose condition, a more realistic collision detection system as well as better maintainability.
+This revision made the game not only more maintainable but also positioned it for easier future enhancements.
+Even silly games can benefit from better software engineering practices :)

 ## Artifact 2: Algorithms and Data Structure

 ### Introduction

 The artifact is the same as in the previous enhancement.
 It’s a 2D-graphical program from cs330 computer visualization course, then further enhanced in my former enhancement.
-After enhancement, it went from a simple 2d graphical program into an interactive brick-breaking game implemented using classes like Brick, Circle (representing the ball), and Paddle
+After enhancement, it went from a simple 2d graphical program into an interactive brick-breaking game implemented using classes like Brick, Circle (representing the ball), and Paddle. this time focusing on the algorithms and data structures powering the game, by implementing more accurate collision detection while still being performative, extending the data structures used and overall improving the game's responsiveness.

 [Algorithms and Data Structures Narrative](https://github.com/ibra9kadabrah/cs-499/tree/main/Narratives/Algorithms%20and%20Data%20Structures%20Narrative.docx)